gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 "Help her!"
 Maddy shouted at Dockety.
-Without waiting to see what the bot did she grabbed a handful of mud and threw it at the tentacle.
+Without waiting to see what the bot did she grabbed a pawful of mud and threw it at the tentacle.
 "Hah!
 Whoa!"
 She ducked and rolled under it, then rolled again as it slapped the ground.